ourstudio-se/puan-python/docs/source/reference/puan.ndarray.rst

 Data types
 ----------

+:class:`puan.variable_ndarray`
+   A numpy.ndarray sub class which ties variables to the indices of the ndarray.

 :class:`puan.ge_polyhedron`
    A numpy.ndarray sub class and a system of linear inequalities forming a polyhedron.
 The "ge" stands for "greater or equal" (:math:`\ge`)